Now

 Personally

-I’m looking forward to some fall movie releases and am rapidly approaching the 100-film mark in my Letterboxd diary for the year.
+I’m looking forward to some fall movie releases and have recently surpassed the 100-film mark in my Letterboxd diary for the year.
 I really enjoyed Weapons in theaters and had the amazing experience of watching Stand By Me in the last showing of the Toronto Outdoor Picture Show for the year.